pingwin02/MusicBro/README.md

 MusicBro provides the following slash commands:

+1. `clear` - Clears the entire queue.
-1. `info` - Displays information about the bot's ping.
+2. `info` - Displays information about the bot's ping.
-2. `nowplaying` - Displays information about the currently playing song.
+3. `nowplaying` - Displays information about the currently playing song.
-3. `play` - Searches for a song or songs based on a link or search query and starts playing.
+4. `play` - Searches for a song or songs based on a link or search query and starts playing.
-4. `remove` - Removes a song from the queue.
+5. `remove` - Removes a song from the queue.
-5. `seek` - Seeks to a specified time in the current song.
+6. `seek` - Seeks to a specified time in the current song.
-6. `skipto` - Skips to a specified song in the queue.
+7. `skipto` - Skips to a specified song in the queue.
-7. `volume` - Adjusts the volume of the playback.
+8. `volume` - Adjusts the volume of the playback.

 And also the following button commands: